Catania–Fontanarossa Airport

 According to Assaeroporti, it is the busiest airport in Sicily and the fourth busiest in Italy in 2020.
-Major airlines such as ITA Airways, Lufthansa and KLM offer services here and connect numerous European destinations such as Rome, Munich, Amsterdam and Berlin, while low-cost airlines such as easyJet and Ryanair offer flights to leisure destinations.
+Major airlines such as ITA Airways, Lufthansa and KLM offer services here and connect numerous European destinations such as Rome, Munich, Amsterdam and Berlin, while low-cost airlines such as easyJet and Ryanair offer flights to popular european destinations such as London and Paris.

 With nearly two million passengers carried in 2016, the Catania/Fontanarossa – Rome/Fiumicino route is Italy's busiest air route, and Europe's second busiest in 2021.

+Sometimes, volcanic ash from volcanic eruptions from nearby Mount Etna, lead to short-term closures of the airport (usually no more than one day).

 History

 Early years

 Catania Airport's history dates back to 1924, when it was the region's first airport.
 During World War II it was seized by the Allies during the Sicily Campaign and used by the United States Army Air Forces as a military airfield.
 Twelfth Air Force used the airport as a combat airfield, stationing the 340th Bombardment Group, which flew B-25 Mitchells from 27 August to 19 November 1943.
 In addition, the HQ, 51st Troop Carrier Wing used the airport from 29 September 1943 to 29 June 1944.
 Various transport units used the airport for the rest of the war.
 After the war, it was turned back over to civil authorities.

 By the late 1940s, it was clear that the airport was fast running out of space and it was deemed necessary to relocate it.
 In 1950, the new bigger and improved Catania Airport opened for business.

 After 20 years of unexpected growth and high passengers levels, in 1981 it was once again necessary to restructure the airport to cope with demand.